As an Amazon Associate I earn from qualifying purchases.

 Whole wheat muffins made with shredded zucchini and pureéd pumpkin, sweetened with mashed bananas, applesauce, and minimal sugar.
 Suitable for toddlers, children, kids, big kids, and adults!

-When I was pregnant, I worried about a lot.
+When I was pregnant for the first time, I worried about a lot.
 I worried about labor and pushing, and while it hurt like a mother, it all worked out well and everyone was healthy at the end.
 I worried about breastfeeding, and although we struggled at the beginning, we nursed for a long time (11 months and 4 days, thankyouverymuch!).

-I worried about sleeping, and then, after 6 weeks, we had a unicorn sleeper and he hasn’t looked back.
-I also worried a lot about teething, and what do you know, kid has 8 teeth and they mostly didn’t bug him.
-Go figure.
+I worried about sleeping, and then, after 6 weeks, we had a unicorn sleeper and he never looked back.
+I also worried a lot about teething, and what do you know, that first kiddo is now working on his first two loose teeth and teething was kind of NBD for us, for both kids.

 One thing I didn’t worry about at all was eating.
 I thought “this kid is a human, humans eat, and so yes, he will eat.”

 And then, once that human got a taste of real food, he also, surprise surprise, formed tastes and opinions and eventually, a way to express those opinions.
 Ahh, yes.
-We are just on the cusp of toddlerhood (I am savoring the last 2 weeks of having a “baby”), but we’ve already seen glimmers of tantrums and reactions that clearly say “I don’t want to eat this.”
+Even just on the cusp of toddlerhood, we started to see glimmers of tantrums and reactions that clearly said “I don’t want to eat this.”

-I knew toddlers were opinionated and I knew that they were picky eaters, but holy wow.
+I mean, I knew toddlers were opinionated and I knew that they could sometimes be picky eaters, but holy wow.
 Holy.
 Wow.

-In all honesty, I don’t think I would call our kiddo a “picky eater.”
-Not yet anyway.
-But if I have learned anything in the last 6 months of feeding him real food, it’s that mixtures/combinations/kill-as-many-birds-with-one-stone-as-you-can is the way to go for a kid with a smallish stomach, a short attention span, and major opinions.
+In all honesty, I don’t think I would call either of our kids “picky eaters.”
+But if I have learned anything in the last 5+ years of parenting, it’s that mixtures/combinations/kill-as-many-birds-with-one-stone-as-you-can is the way to go for a kid with a smallish stomach, a short attention span, and major opinions.

-And if it has peanut butter on it?
-Whatever it is he will eat it.
+And if it has peanut butter or almond butter on it?
+Whatever it is, our kids will probably eat it.

 Enter: yummy toddler food aka toddler muffins.